habibcomsats/NVFlare/docs/faq.rst

 #.
 What happens if the FL server crashes?

-    See :ref:`high_availability` for the features implemented in NVIDIA FLARE 2.1.0 around FL server failover.
+    See :ref:`high_availability` for the features implemented in [BLINDED] FLARE 2.1.0 around FL server failover.

 #.
 Why does my FL server keep crashing after a certain round?